percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 An endpoint's ability to join a conference hosted by a Media Distributor **MUST NOT** alone be interpreted as being authorized to have access to the E2E media encryption keys, as the Media Distributor does not have the ability to determine whether an endpoint is authorized.
+Trusted endpoint authorization is described in the (add ref to new signaling draft here).

-A Media Distributor **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)), etc, to a level equal to or better than traditional conferencing (i.e. pre-PERC) deployments.
+A Media Distributor **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)), etc, to a level equal to or better than traditional conferencing (i.e. non-PERC) deployments.

 A Media Distributor or associated conferencing infrastructure may also initiate or terminate various conference control related messaging, which is outside